-An independent proposal review may be requested by a LALC before a planning proposal has been submitted to the Department for a Gateway determination.
-These reviews are carried out by regional or Sydney planning panels or the Independent Planning Commission for the City of Sydney (the Commission).
+An independent proposal review may be requested by a ALC before a planning proposal has been submitted to the Department for a Gateway determination.
+These reviews are carried out by a regional or Sydney planning panel or the Independent Planning Commission for land in the City of Sydney (the Commission).

-A LALC can request an independent proposal review if:
+A ALC can request an independent proposal review if:

-- a) the land is subject to a development delivery plan made under the Aboriginal Land SEPP; or - b) if no development delivery plan has been published, the interim development delivery plan for the land, published on the Department's website.
+- a. the land is subject to a development delivery plan made under the SEPP; or - no development delivery plan has been published, the interim development delivery plan for the land, published on the Department's website.